Murder of Cheri Jo Bates: Alternative theories

 Former Los Angeles police investigator Steve Hodel, in his book Most Evil, has claimed that his father, George Hodel, was responsible for the murder of Bates.
-This claim has been viewed with little credibility, not least because—among other cases—Hodel has also claimed that his father was the Zodiac Killer, the Lipstick Killer, and the perpetrator of the 1947 murder of the Black Dahlia.
+This claim has been viewed with little credibility, not least because—among other cases—Hodel has also claimed that his father was the Zodiac, the Lipstick Killer, and the perpetrator of the 1947 murder of the Black Dahlia.

 Later developments

-In August 2021, the RPD's cold case unit published an update regarding the handwritten correspondence, stating that the author of the letters claiming responsibility for Bates' murder had been identified via DNA analysis in 2020, and had admitted writing the correspondence.
+In August 2021, the RPD's cold case unit published an update regarding the handwritten correspondence, stating that the author of the letters claiming responsibility for Bates's murder had been identified via DNA analysis in 2020, and had admitted to writing the correspondence.
 According to the update, the author had initially—and anonymously—contacted investigators in 2016, explaining the correspondence had been a distasteful hoax.
 This individual expressed remorse and apologized for the hoax, saying that he had been a troubled teenager at the time and that he had written and mailed the letters as a means of seeking attention.

-In October 2021, a group of retired police officers, intelligence officers and journalists claimed to have solved Bates' murder, which they claimed was linked to the Zodiac murders and that the perpetrator in both cases was a man named Gary Francis Poste.
-Among the evidence cited as the basis for their claims was the fact that Poste was a painter by profession, which would explain the paint-spattering upon the Timex watch found at the crime scene; that Poste was receiving medical treatment at March Air Force Base for an "accidental" gunshot wound at around the time of Bates' death; that this location was fifteen minutes from the site of Bates' murder; and that Poste had brown hair, which could be a match for that found under Bates' fingernails.
+In October 2021, a group of retired police officers, intelligence officers and journalists claimed to have solved Bates's murder, which they claimed was linked to the Zodiac murders and that the perpetrator in both cases was a man named Gary Francis Poste.
+Among the evidence cited as the basis for their claims was the fact that Poste was a painter by profession, which would explain the paint-spattering upon the Timex watch found at the crime scene; that Poste was receiving medical treatment at March Air Force Base for an "accidental" gunshot wound at around the time of Bates's death; that this location was fifteen minutes from the site of Bates's murder; and that Poste had brown hair, which could be a match for that found under Bates's fingernails.

 This theory was met with skepticism from the RPD.
-According to the online newspaper TMZ, the group claimed the RPD had refused their requests to submit samples of the hair found beneath Bates' fingernails to DNA testing; however, the RPD has denied any such request has been received.
+According to the online newspaper TMZ, the group claimed the RPD had refused their requests to submit samples of the hair found beneath Bates's fingernails to DNA testing; however, the RPD has denied any such request has been received.
 The RPD maintain that there is no evidence linking Bates killing to the later Zodiac murders and that they strongly believe her murderer was native to Riverside County.